shrids/experiments-notes/dev_guide.md

 </details>

 # 2. Goal
-In this guide, we create a straightforward application that creates a stream on Pravega and writes an event into the Stream and reads back from it.
+In this guide, we will create a straightforward application that creates a Stream on Pravega and writes an event into the Stream and reads back from it.

-# 3. Solution
-We recommend that you follow the instructions from #Bootstrapping project and onwards to create the application step by step.
+We recommend that you follow the instructions from #Bootstrapping project onwards to create the application step by step.
-However, you can go right to the completed example.
+However, you can go straight to the completed example at [Pravega-samples-repo](https://github.com/pravega/pravega-samples).
-Download an [archive]( https://github.com/pravega/pravega-samples/archive/v0.8.0.zip) or clone the git repository:

 <details>
 <summary>Command to clone the pravega-samples repo</summary>